SAP/terraform-provider-btp/docs/index.md

 ## Best Practices

 For the best experience using the SAP BTP provider, we recommend applying the common best practices for Terraform adoption as described in the Hashicorp documentation.
 For example, see [Phases of Terraform Adoption](https://developer.hashicorp.com/well-architected-framework/operational-excellence/operational-excellence-terraform-maturity).

+## Authentication

+The SAP BTP provider offers the authentication via `username` and `password`.
+Be aware that this authentication is not compatible with the SAP Universal ID.
+For details on how to resolve this please see SAP Note [3085908 - Getting an error (e.g. invalid credentials) in certain applications (e.g. SAP Download Manager) when using S-user ID or SAP Universal ID](https://me.sap.com/notes/3085908).